WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 This is what I call fun.

 The fun part gets a little less fun when you want to create a documentation site for one of these projects.
 But, it can be done.
-I hesitate to say that it can even be done in a way that isn't horrible.
+I might even dare to say that it can be done in a way that isn't horrible.
 This is more of a family recipe than a cookbook -- I think everyone's set up will be just different enough to make a true tutorial impossible.